By Jeanne Huber

 You also need to assess the condition of the headstone.
 If it’s loose and tipping or shows signs of crumbling or cracking, call a professional to do the work — or at least to advise you.
 Nonprofit organization Cemetery Conservators for United Standards lists professionals by state on its website.
 Or, Church suggested, you can contact the Association for Gravestone Studies (413-772-0836; firstname.lastname@example.org) and ask for members in your area.

 If you decide to proceed, you’ll need plenty of fresh water so you can rinse away the residue entirely.
+Look for the nearest hand washing stations in the area.
 If a hose isn’t available, fill several buckets or gallon jugs.
 A few gallons of water should be enough for a single grave marker, Church said.
 Also get a few soft bristle brushes.
 No wire brushes, and no brush attachments for drills, even though these, too, are advertised for use on gravestones.

 Completely dampen the stone, apply the cleaning product, then brush away the growth.
 Rinse frequently as you go and rinse completely when you are done.
 The stone may still look a little gray, but it will probably lighten more over the next few weeks, Church said.
 Some types of growth send minute rootlike structures into porous stone.
 The cleaner kills these, but it takes time for them to shrivel and fall or rinse away.